Highway Code Essentials: 80% of Theory Test Questions

 The Code was updated in early 2022 to introduce a hierarchy of road users.
 This change has been heavily examined ever since because it is genuinely new material.
 The principle is that road users who can do the most harm have the greatest responsibility to reduce danger to others.
 That ranks pedestrians at the top of the hierarchy, then cyclists and horse riders, then motorcyclists, then car drivers, then larger vehicles.

 The practical effect is in priority rules.
-At a junction, traffic turning into a side road must give way to pedestrians waiting to cross at that side road.
+At a junction, traffic turning into a side road must give way to pedestrians waiting to cross at that side road, as the pedestrian crossings guide and the junctions and priority guide explain.
 Drivers must not cut across cyclists going straight on at a junction.
 There is a recommended minimum overtaking distance for cyclists of 1.5 metres at speeds up to 30 mph.
 These specific rules come up reliably in theory tests.

 Around a quarter of theory test questions involve traffic signs, road markings, or signal recognition.
 The Highway Code covers the categories (warning, regulatory, informational, motorway).
 Know Your Traffic Signs goes deeper.
 For theory test purposes, the Code coverage is enough as long as you can recognise the shape and colour conventions.